 Ohio - In July, the driver of a Tesla Model S was killed when he hit a semi-truck that was turning in front of it.
 The autopilot was engaged at the time and the car went under the semi and, according to reports, the driver was watching a movie on a portable DVD player at the time of the tragedy.

-Tesla Moving Forward In Spite Of Controversy
+Tesla Moving Forward Despite Controversy

-There is no doubt that driving, as we know it, is about to change in a big way and Tesla Motors will no doubt be a major player (if not leader) in that transition.
+There is no doubt that driving, as we know it, is about to change in a big way and Tesla Motors will no doubt be a major player (if not a leader) in that transition.
 However, the current state of “self-driving” technology is still in its infancy as CEO Elon Musk repeatedly states.
 (The autopilot feature is called a beta for a reason, he says.)

 Tesla has been quick to defend itself against critics in the past, having had particular success with information gleaned from onboard computer logs.
 In the instances mentioned above, they claim that autopilot was either not engaged, or not used appropriately.